adataschultz/MaritimeTrade_COVID/README.md

 The main table, or Fact table, consists of individual trade shipment records.
 A series of preprocessing steps was required to consolidate the information into one table that could be joined with our other datasets.
 Datasets were downloaded from a database in batches of 1,000,000 records or less, due to a maximum download constraint established by the Dataymen Descartes system.
 Import and export records were accessed and downloaded separately from two different system interfaces.In total there were 70 trade datasets, 55 consisting of import records and 15 representing export records.
 All import files and all export files were concatenated separately in Python.
 The result was two datasets, one for imports and another for exports.
 This was completed because attribute names and counts differ between the import and export datasets.

 ## Key Assumptions:
-●	Dropped companies with less than 100 metric tons over the full time span.
+-	Dropped companies with less than 100 metric tons over the full time span.

-●	Dropped transactions for metric tonnage, TEUs, and TCVUSD that had over 3.5 standard deviations above the mean.
+-	Dropped transactions for metric tonnage, TEUs, and TCVUSD that had over 3.5 standard deviations above the mean.
 The range was then further reduced from 0 to 2,054 metric tons, to 0 to 250 metric tons, for the final models.
 This further reduction accounted for less than 1% of the remaining records.

-●	Dropped internal ports and airports.
+-	Dropped internal ports and airports.

-●	Countries without tariff and price rates account for <14% of the metric tonnage and <13% of the shipments.
+-	Countries without tariff and price rates account for <14% of the metric tonnage and <13% of the shipments.
 We assume these countries play a peripheral role in U.S. trade trends.

-●	The U.S. unemployment rate accurately reflects the current labor demand.
+-	The U.S. unemployment rate accurately reflects the current labor demand.

-●	Feature engineering was done correctly, with appropriate bins for US_company, foreign_company, and carrier.
+-	Feature engineering was done correctly, with appropriate bins for US_company, foreign_company, and carrier.

-●	COVID-19 cases and deaths from New York Times reporting so the final number of cases and deaths might be different.
+-	COVID-19 cases and deaths from New York Times reporting so the final number of cases and deaths might be different.

-●	Data about state mandated closures were utilized from one source at one point in time, primarily around March and April 2020.
+-	Data about state mandated closures were utilized from one source at one point in time, primarily around March and April 2020.

-●	The effective date of closure of Charleston was used for the state closure of South Carolina due to the port being in Charleston.
+-	The effective date of closure of Charleston was used for the state closure of South Carolina due to the port being in Charleston.

-●	Only including 23 HS codes in the entire dataset, which we thought were most relevant.
+-	Only including 23 HS codes in the entire dataset, which we thought were most relevant.

-●	Used average applied tariff across an entire HS 2 chapter code.
+-	Used average applied tariff across an entire HS 2 chapter code.
 If a country failed to report in a given year, it was assumed the applied tariff rates remained constant from the year before.

 ## Additional Feature Engineering and Binning:
 Factor groupings were established for the following variables:

-●	US_Company
+-	US_Company

-●	Foreign_Company
+-	Foreign_Company

-●	US_Port
+-	US_Port

-●	Foreign_Port vis-à-vis Foreign_Country
+-	Foreign_Port of a Foreign_Country

-●	Foreign_Country
+-	Foreign_Country

-●	HS_Class
+-	Foreign_Company

-●	Carriers
+-	Carriers

+-	HS_Class

-We are using the same thresholds to distinguish companies by the total amount of metric tonnage they trade over the entire time period.
+The same thresholds were used to differentiate companies involved in trade by the total amount of metric tonnage over the entire time period.

 All companies that trade less than 100 metric tons are omitted from the dataset.
 These are not seen as significant players in international trade.
 Many of these entries are individuals with shipments at or below 1 metric ton.
-Our model is primarily focused on companies which regularly have shipments that at least meet our minimum thresholds.
+The model is primarily focused on companies which regularly have shipments that at least meet the minimum thresholds.
 After removing records associated with the very small individuals and companies, we can create six factor levels for US_Company and Foreign_Company:

-a. micro =  100-1000
+-	micro =  100-1000

-b. small = 1001-10000
+-	small = 1001-10000

-c. medium = 10001-100000
+-	medium = 10001-100000

-d. large = 100001-1000000
+-	large = 100001-1000000

-e. huge = 1000000+
+-	huge = 1000000+

-f. unknown = NOT AVAILABLE
+-	unknown = NOT AVAILABLE

-We are only considering shipments for 23 harmonized service classes.
-They are now grouped into the six categories below:
+Only 23 harmonized service classes of shipments are being considered, which are grouped into the six categories below:

-●	Edible
+-	Edible

-●	Edible with Processing
+-	Edible with Processing

-●	Vices
+-	Vices

-●	Pharma
+-	Pharma

-●	Raw Input
+-	Raw Input

-●	Finished Goods
+-	Finished Goods

 The tariff and exchange rate datasets needed some data manipulation for the country variables.
 Both of these datasets had entries that included the EU as a whole without breaking down the records by individual country.
 This causes an issue when trying to account for changes on a national level.
 In order to solve this issue, the EU records in the  dataset were duplicated 27 times (for each EU country) and a new attribute was created to indicate if the country belonged to the EU for both the tariff and exchange rate datasets.

 The same limitations for the tariff dataset. like the U.K. projections potentially being off, and including Croatia as an EU country as of 2010, while it actually joined in 2013 still apply.
 The tariff table was inner merged with the fact table in such a way that only three attributes remained in the tariff table, which were “Average_Tariff”, “Free_Trade_Agreement_with_the_US”, and the new “European_Union” attribute, while having the same number of records.

 # Variable Selection and Transformation for Modeling:
-Outlier testing would likely consist of standard deviation testing (outlier >= 3.5 standard deviations from the mean).
+Outliers with observations >= 3.5 standard deviations from the mean was utilized.
 Detecting and dropping these outliers will eliminate instances where a company has one abnormally huge shipment in a given year.
 This should keep the model focused on those company’s typical shipping behavior.
 Steel and furniture have much higher average weight than the other HS classes included in this dataset and so a higher threshold was selected to avoid eliminating these heavier HS classes.

 ## Steps for Variable Selection:

-● Pandas Profiling and Other General Analytics of Dataset
+-	Variable relevance, missing observations, distribution testing & correlations

-●	Feature importance via testing Random Forest models for the research questions
+-	Feature importance via testing Random Forest and XGBoost models for the research questions

-● Distribution testing & correlations
+-	Pandas Profiling

-●	Principal Component Analysis
+-	Principal Component Analysis

+-	Data exploration using `Tableau` and `PowerBI`

+# Modelling

+## Machine Learning
+Given the introduction of COVID-19 in late 2019/early 2020, the components associated with maritime trade imports/exports, with an emphasis on various sets of yearly sets, were used in modeling.
+ML models used the following libraries:
+- `XGBoost`
+- `Lightgbm`
+- `Scikit-learn`: Linear

+### HPO
+For hyperparameter tuning, `Hyperopt`, and `GridSearchCV` were utilized to determine which components of the model parameters resulted in the lowest error using various regression metrics to predict metric tonnage.
+Various trial/experiment sizes were completed to determine which parameters when incorporated into the model resulted in the lowest error.

+### Model Explanations
+`ELI5`, `SHAP` and `LIME` were incorporated to explain the results after hyperparameter tuning the models.

+## Deep Learning
+`Tensorflow` was used for evaluating the proposed questions:
+- Multilayer perceptron (MLP) regression
+- LSTM

+### HPO
+For hyperparameter tuning, the `num_layers`, `layer_size` and `learning_rate` were tested using `KerasTuner`.

+## Time Series
+Univariate GARCH models were evaluated using `rugarch` in `R`.
+The data was formatted into a time series, aggregrated, assessed if stationary using the Augmented Dickey Fuller (ADF) test, and both the ARMA and GARCH orders were created before the forecast models were fit and subsequent predictions.